Rrh1999/ToDo/README.md

 Features include:

-- Sleek header with the title "Task Manager" in blue using a Segoe UI font.
+- Sleek header with the title "Task Manager" in pink using a Segoe UI font.
 - Collapsible settings area with project management, color selection, and toggleable lists of deleted and archived tasks.
 - Each main task section (Weekly, One-Off, Recurring) can be collapsed by clicking its header.
 - Weekly tasks grid (task + Monday to Sunday) with week navigation and a form to add new weekly tasks.